norvig/paip-lisp/docs/chapter12.md

 We can even do some occurs checking at compile time: `(= ?x (f ?x))` should fail.

 The following table lists these improvements, along with a breakdown for the cases of unifying a bound `(?arg1)` or unbound `(?x)` variable agains another expression.
-The first column is the unification call, the second is the generated code, and the third is the bindings that will be added as a resuit of the call:
+The first column is the unification call, the second is the generated code, and the third is the bindings that will be added as a result of the call:

 |      | Unification         | Code                    | Bindings            |
 |------|---------------------|-------------------------|---------------------|